Shskjssk10/CANGO/README.md

 DB_PASS = enter_password*
 DB_NAME = CANGO_DB

-* All are to be keyed in by yourself
+# All with '*' are to be inputted on your own
 ```
 4. Navigate to the following directory
 ```